Statistikk innhold

 Lower secondary school points: Lower secondary school points sum up the pupils’ results in different subjects and form the basis of entrance/intake in upper secondary education.
 Including school year 2005/2006, the lower secondary school points were calculated by adding up the numerical value of eleven grades of subjects.
 From 2007 lower secondary school points are calculated by adding up the numerical value of the grades, dividing on the number of grades and multiplying by 10.
 The exception is when the participant has less than eight grades.
 In such cases, lower secondary school points are not calculated and are classified as missing.

-Normative length of study: Normative length of study is the period to complete upper secondary education within the course requirements for full-time pupils.
-Normally, this is three years for general programmes and four years for vocational programmes (two years in school and two years of apprenticeship).
+Normative length of study: Normative length of study refers to the time an upper secondary programme area is expected to take according to the curriculum for a full-time pupil.
+Normative length normally corresponds to three years of education for pupils (including vocational qualifications awarded through a school-based certificate) and four years for apprentices (two years in school and two years of apprenticeship).
 However, some programmes have two and a half or three years of apprenticeship combined with two years in school.
 Moreover, some programmes have three years in school and two years of apprenticeship (especially within Electricity and electronics, but also Building and construction).
 To take into account variations in the normative length, we use normative length as specified in the VIGO code database.

 Social background: Is based on parent's educational level.
 The parent with the highest educational level defines the social background of the pupil.